mojighahar/kidneed-front/CONTRIBUTING.md

 1. First fork the project
 2. clone the project in your local environment
 3. apply your changes based on defined tasks for your team
-4. create pull request against main branch in main repo
+4. create a pull request against the main branch in the main repo

-you can use the following video for more information about contributing to open source project:
+you can use the following video for more information about contributing to an open-source project:
 [How to Fork and Clone a GitHub Repository](https://app.egghead.io/lessons/javascript-how-to-fork-and-clone-a-github-repository?pl=how-to-contribute-to-an-open-source-project-on-github)

-for creating pull request watch this:
+for creating a pull request, watch this:
 [How to create a Pull Request on GitHub](https://app.egghead.io/lessons/javascript-how-to-create-a-pull-request-on-github?pl=how-to-contribute-to-an-open-source-project-on-github)

 ## COMMITS

-In order to commit your changes please follow the conventional commits rules if it is possible for you (there is no restriction on it, but we will be happier if you follow the below guide):
+To commit your changes, please follow the conventional commits rules if it is possible for you (there is no restriction on it, but we will be happier if you follow the below guide):
 [Conventional Commits Guideline](https://www.conventionalcommits.org/en/v1.0.0/)

 ## LIST OF LIBRARIES

-the following libraries have installed and configured on the project and then you can take advantage of it. but consider that you are not allowed to change the default config of these libraries.
+The following libraries have been installed and configured on the project, and then you can take advantage of them.
+But consider that you are not allowed to change the default config of these libraries.

 - TAILWINDCSS
 - ANTD